ZsZs73/upload2nc/README.md

 # upload2nc
-Send scans from Brother to Nextcloud
+Send scanned documents from Brother to Nextcloud
 ## Scan from Brother Multifunction Scanner/Printer to Nextcloud
 The Brother Multi device I have (DCP-L2560DW) does not support Nextcloud as target, but luckily it supports FTP upload.
 I also have an OpenWRT based router which is always powered on,